Published by:

 Principles of VVC’s engagement

-The VVC’s engagement will be meaningful, inclusive, transparent and informed.
+The VVC’s engagement will be meaningful, inclusive, transparent, timely, tailored and informed.

 Meaningful